harmonie-durrant/mytodo/README.md

 npm install
 ```
 3. Set up the environment variables:
-Create a .env file in the root directory and add the following variables:
+Create a `.env` file in the root directory and add the following replacing the between the "<>" with your own database login and secrets:

 ```
-Copy code
 MYSQL_DATABASE=<your-mysql-database>
 MYSQL_HOST=<your-mysql-host>
 MYSQL_USER=<your-mysql-username>